greenblat/vlsistuff/axi_noc/docs/axi_noc.md

 We do the opposite.
 Merger modules don't have any address sensitivity.
 Only splitter modules must decide which output port to use.
 The simple solution:  take two msb bits of address and use them as index to decide where to send the transaction.
 On selected downstream port the address is  shifted two bits left.
 So the next decision point have fresh two bits.
 The software in masters, should be aware of this shifting, and configuration script, adds "shift value" for each slave.
 This number is used by connection to slave to shift the address back.
-If the slave is 3 layers from master, it will receive address shifted six buts right.
+If the slave is 3 layers from master, it will receive address shifted six bits right.
+RTL creator auto-adjusts the address back for each slave.

 CPU software gets a table of addresses for each slave,  adapted for each master CPU.
 In all NOCs it is pretty much the same.
 If this addressing will be too confusing, we may switch back to more conservative table based traffic steering.

 ## What is the status
 in my github, clone:  https://github.com/greenblat/vlsistuff.git there is directory called axi_noc.
 All is  there.
 Including building block RTLs and few demos.
 The demos cover major verification issues.
+Biggest NOC simulated was 16 masters over 16 slaves.
+While it can be configured much bigger (and work ok) , I feel for a larger network -  a modified solution may be needed.

 ## What's next?